notrab.dev

 More recently, I became fascinated by local-first software — apps that work offline, sync seamlessly, and feel lightning fast.
 That interest led me to Turso, where I work today helping shape the future of embedded databases.

 I never stop tinkering!
-I contribute to the affiliate marketplace generator — 37x, and ENS service provider NameHash Labs.
+I contribute to ENS service provider NameHash Labs.
 I also built libraries for headless commerce, drop shipping, and cart management.
 I have attended over 50 developer conferences and meetups along the way — always learning, always shipping, and always finding joy in the craft.